Basic shomenuchi ikkyo omote

 hand placement

 committed way he did exactly as he was told.
 When I tried to redirect Uke's cut in the convention way that I was taught the impact sent my two hands collapsing towards my face.
 If I had not retreated two steps backwards and stiffen my spine to brace against the attack Uke's forearm would have flatten my nose and smashed my teeth.
 That evening I went home with a sore forearm and a sprained back, and of course a very bruised ego.
+Another view of Tori's

 initial hand placement